PanArturo/FlickrBrowser/README.md

 # Image-Feed-Browser

-An Android application showing photos retrieved from Flickr upon requests from searching.
+An Android application showing photos retrieved from Flickr upon user search requests.

-Search for high quality photos and enjoy pictures from the vast community of Flickr!
+Search for high quality photos from Flickr.

+Showing thumbnails of the pictures and magnify the selected picture.

 Created using: